Heads of Laboratories

 Laboratory of DNA Replication

-The elegant structure of duplex DNA suggests that the replication process would be simple.
-Duplication of the chromosomes, however, requires numerous proteins acting together to unwind and replicate the two strands of duplex DNA.
+Duplication of chromosomes requires numerous proteins acting together to unwind and replicate the two strands of duplex DNA.
 Dr. O’Donnell’s laboratory studies these replication mechanisms with the goal of understanding how the protein gears act together to make copies of DNA and how they function with repair and recombination factors to ensure that those copies are accurate.